OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-doc-compliance-checker/README.md

 ![8.ComplianceCheckerNoResults](Images/8.ComplianceCheckerNoResults.png)

 ### Test the app in Copilot for Microsoft 365
-Navigate to the Microsoft Copilot for Microsoft 365 chat.
-Check the lower left of the chat user interface, below the compose box.
-You should see a plugin icon.
-Click this and enable the msgext-ai-doc-compliance-checker plugin.

 1) **Open Microsoft Teams, navigate to the Copilot section from the left-hand menu, look for the "Plug-ins" section on the right side of the screen, and use the search bar within the Plug-ins menu to search for "Compliance Checker":**
 ![10.Copilot](Images/10.Copilot.png)